hatertron3000/embedded-checkout-poc/README.md

 # Embedded Checkout POC
-This is a React app for us by BigCommerce Solution Architects to demonstrate embedded checkout.
+This is a React app for use by BigCommerce Solution Architects to demonstrate embedded checkout.
 This is not intended for any production use

 ## Setup
 ### With Tools
 You may use [this Postman collection](https://documenter.getpostman.com/view/45334/SWT5jLpM?version=latest) to automate the processes for registering a channel, a site, and routes, as well as the requests to generate a cart and cart redirect URL.

+> :warning: *localhost URLs will no longer work*
+>
+> The collection no longer works in its current form because it expects BigCommerce to allow a `localhost` Channel Site URL which is no longer allowed.
+Update the Create a Channel Site request with your testing domain.

 ### Manual Setup